arebruvold/fordefjorden_distribution/README.md

 - Multiple isotopes per element not supported as of now.

 ## Raw data available
-Small datasets (total metals, SEM-EDS) are included in this repository or in the supplementary of the publication, whereas the SP-ICP-MS data is available on Zenodo, doi: 10.5281/zenodo.6187221.
+Small datasets (total metals, SEM-EDS) are included in this repository or in the supplementary of the publication, whereas the SP-ICP-MS data is available on [Zenodo](https://doi.org/10.5281/zenodo.6187220).

 ## License
 Code and scripts are under a Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.